titou10titou10/csi-driver-truenas-scale/README.md

 For TrueNAS Scale >= 25.04:
 - ws://<TrueNAS.server>/api/current
 - wss://<TrueNAS.server>/api/current

+The dataset permissions and NFS share attributes for the datasets are defined in the StorageClass, like the NFS mount options.
+Other dataset attributes (e.g., compression, deduplication) are inherited from the 'root' dataset.

 In addition to the standard`"delete"`or`"retain"`reclaimPolicy for the volumes, it is possible to define a`onDelete`parameter in the StorageClass with the following behavior: